andrescolodrero/loopback-connector-ibmi/README.md

 # Work in progress

-Lots of work to do.
+Lots of work to do, but the connecter can be used for get, create and update data from a Model.

 I just adapted the driver to Node4 and add "WITH NONE" to each create/update to avoid commit problems.
 This should be a feature.
 I also disabled some features (discovery and transaction) to make it works.